 - Specialized source codes

-- Non-prod secrets, passwords, access keys, certificates, etc.
+- Non-production secrets, passwords, access keys, private certificates, etc.

-- Non-prod security audit logs, events, reports, and incident data
+- Non-production security audit logs, events, reports, and incident data

 - Audit/compliance reports, security architecture docs, etc.